kelektiv/node-cron/CONTRIBUTING.md

 - Make sure that you are using the latest version.
 - Determine if your bug is really a bug and not an error on your side e.g. using incompatible environment components/versions (Make sure that you have read the [documentation](https://github.com/kelektiv/node-cron#readme).
 If you are looking for support, you might want to check [this section](#i-have-a-question)).
-- To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in the [bug tracker](https://github.com/search?q=repo%3Akelektiv%2Fnode-cron++label%3Abug&type=issues).
+- Perform a [search](https://github.com/search?q=repo%3Akelektiv%2Fnode-cron++label%3Atype%3Abug&type=issues) to see if the bug/error has already been reported.
+If it has, add a comment to the existing issue instead of opening a new one.
 - Also make sure to search the internet (including Stack Overflow) to see if users outside of the GitHub community have discussed the issue.
 - Collect information about the bug:
   - Stack trace (Traceback)